Accelerated. Canada’s Semiconductor Symposium 2025.

 Disruptor

 With a background in economics, technology, international relations, book publishing and branding, Laura is skilled at identifying and analyzing the social, cultural, and political influences impacting industry.
 Applying these insights has enabled her to help both established and emerging organizations dealing with accelerated technological, social and market change develop effective competitive and commercial strategies.
 She has a particular talent for identifying existing but overlooked strengths, defining unique opportunities and operationalizing them.
+Laura’s multi-disciplinary experience across diverse industries has given her the opportunity to work broadly across the innovation portfolio.
+She has worked nationally with private sector, academic, government and non-profit organizations in a wide variety of innovation-related roles.

 Tim Warland